What came first, the husky or the chicken?

 Only you know how your husky is and has acted around other animals in the past.
 If your husky has issues with cats, then it will be the same for chickens too.

 Would It Be Fair on The Chickens?

-This could potentially stress out the chickens and reducing their quality of life.
+This could potentially stress out the chickens and reduce their quality of life.

 Not to mention, this could negatively affect egg production too.